SeanKilleen/seankilleen.github.io/hire/index.md

 * :x: **You are looking for a super-senior individual contributor.** While I have the technical skills and can certainly do this as needed, I prefer working with and leveling up teams.
 Technology delivery is a team sport.
 * :x: **You are located < 30 min from Arlington, VA (if not remote).**

-## What I'm Open To

-* Technical Leadership.
-Depending on the organization, this may be a Director, Fellow, Principal, or Technical Manager role (or similar).
-While I am passionate about technical work and capable of performing it, I am likely not a strong fit for an individual contributor role unless the compensation is commensurate with such roles.
-I am at my best when I'm providing a large impact across teams or an organization and empowering / enabling teams to achieve that impact.
-* Full-time roles.
-Will consider contract opportunities but the rate may be a non-starter for most.
-I commit to my employer, and I expect them to commit to me.
-* Happy to work in consider consulting environments as I have a great deal of experience there, but for my next journey, a product or services company I believe in is potentially the best fit.
-* The organization I work for is important to me, because I plan to invest in it.
-If you contact me, please indicate who the client is and where the position is situated within it.
-If you're a recruiter, please trust me -- I have no desire to circumvent you.
-* I am comfortable and productive with full-time remote work.
-I operate in a remote-first mindset.
-And in these times, a 100% remote role is a big plus for me.
-* If commuting, I'm aiming to be within 30 minutes of Arlington, VA.

-## At a Glance

-* Microsoft MVP in Developer Technologies (~150 in this category in the US)
-* 15+ years developing software in the .NET ecosystem
-* Recently led the modernization of a system that industry analysts called more complex than the moon landing
-* Polyglot developer beyond .NET -- comfortable with Javascript (prefer TypeScript), Ruby, Python, and others
-* 5+ years leading teams of between 5-20 individuals
-* Certified instructor for ScrumAlliance (CSD) and ICAgile (ICP-TST, ICP-ATA) certifications
-* Lead of the NUnit Documentation project and avid open-source contributor
-* National speaker
-* A history of substantial impact

-## Outcomes I Provide

-* In-depth expertise and delivery across the .NET / Microsoft ecosystem
-* High-performing, enabled, and engaged teams
-* The growth of leaders within teams and organizations
-* Organizational agility -- a culture of learning, experimentation, and quality
-* DevOps-related expertise (CI/CD pipelines, operational visibility, robust delivery mechanisms)

 ## Clearances

 * I have held Public Trust clearances via both NIST and DHS.